 Be sure your small business brand and mission has a good reason and it is communicated.

-As I explained in my previous article, certainty is a thing of the past.
+As I explained in a previous article, certainty is a thing of the past.

 With Good Reason